Jim Rogers: 2002 to present

 On his return in 2002, Rogers became a regular guest on Fox News' Cavuto on Business and other financial TV shows.
-In 2005, Rogers wrote Hot Commodities: How Anyone Can Invest Profitably in the World's Best Market, in which Rogers quotes a Financial Analysts Journal academic paper co-authored by Yale School of Management professor, Geert Rouwenhorst, entitled Facts and Fantasies about Commodity Futures.
+In 2005, he wrote Hot Commodities: How Anyone Can Invest Profitably in the World's Best Market, in which he quotes a Financial Analysts Journal academic paper co-authored by Yale School of Management professor Geert Rouwenhorst, entitled Facts and Fantasies about Commodity Futures.

 In December 2007, Rogers sold his mansion in New York City for about $16 million and moved to Singapore.
-Rogers said he moved because now is a groundbreaking time for investment potential in Asian markets.
+He said he moved because it was a groundbreaking time for investment potential in Asian markets.
 His daughters speak fluent Mandarin to prepare them for the future.
 He said, "If you were smart in 1807, you moved to London, if you were smart in 1907, you moved to New York City, and if you are smart in 2007, you move to Asia."

-In a CNBC interview with Maria Bartiromo broadcast on May 5, 2008, Rogers said people in China are extremely motivated and driven, and that he wants to be in that type of environment so his daughters are motivated and driven.
+In a CNBC interview with Maria Bartiromo broadcast on May 5, 2008, Rogers said that people in China are extremely motivated and driven, and that he wants to be in that type of environment so his daughters are motivated and driven.
 He added that this is how America and Europe used to be.
 He chose not to move to Chinese cities like Hong Kong or Shanghai due to high pollution potentially causing health problems for his family.
 However, he remains skeptical of India's future, saying in 2001, "India as we know it will not survive another 30 or 40 years".
+In 2015, he exited the India market, saying, "One cannot invest based on hope".

 In 2008, Rogers endorsed Ron Paul, a Republican congressman, for president of the United States.

 Personal life

 Rogers has been married three times.
 In 1966, he married his first wife, Lois Biener; they divorced in 1969.
 In 1974, he married Jennifer Skolnik; they divorced in 1977.
 He married Paige Parker in 2000; they have two daughters.

 In September 2012 Rogers was appointed by VTB Capital as an advisor to the agricultural division of its global private equity unit.
-Rogers noted: "Russia and the CIS region have all the ingredients needed to become the world's agriculture powerhouse.
+He noted: "Russia and the CIS region have all the ingredients needed to become the world's agriculture powerhouse.
 It seems that everything may now be coming together under VTB Capital to make this happen, so I am keen to participate, if the fund gets off the ground."

 In February 2013 Rogers joined the board of advisors of the Coalition to Reduce Spending.

 In September 2015, he left the Indian market saying "one can't just invest on hope".